SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 ## What is the PingTracker for?
 The PingTracker should not be used to display information to the user.
 Instead, it should only be used for diagnostic purposes.
 For example, displaying the current mod name and version.

-**The PingTracker should not be used as a watermark or for displaying credits, especially during active gameplay.**
+**The PingTracker should not be used as a watermark or for displaying credits.**

 Using the PingTracker to display other kinds of information such as role information or game mode should generally be avoided.